Ines2607/phd-remote-work/README.md

 - Propose tools for policymakers to simulate and compare scenarios based on policy decisions.

 ## Data Sources
-- Mobility signals from Unicast provided by Habidatum
+- Mobility signals from Unicast provided by Habidatum (not publicly available)
 - Israel Census 2022
 - GTFS files
 - Real Estate data (2017-2024)
 - Administrative boundaries at different scales
 - Annual Labor force surveys

 ## Repository Structure
-- `notebooks/` - Jupyter notebooks for data analysis and visualization
+- `XXX-(load/process/research)-step-name` - a step in analysis
-- `data/` - Datasets used in the research (access restrictions may apply)
+- `data/` - Raw datasets used in the research (access restrictions may apply)
-- `scripts/` - Helper scripts for preprocessing and analysis
 - `results/` - Outputs and findings (graphs, tables, etc.)

+## Notebooks Types
+- `XXX-the name of step` - the notebook with cleaned code that runs a part of research.Some data might be unavailable.
+- `name-Demo` - demonstation notebook that is aimed for public use.
+It explains the logic and doesn't require private data.
+- `the name of step-research` - intermediate step before creating clean notebook.
+Mostly published without cleaning

 ## How to Use
 1. Clone the repository: